sandialabs/TIGER/README.md

 * Perl Noncore: IPC::Run3

 # RUNNING
-Requires a .fa file and .tax file in the same folder with the same prefix, as at comparator/testdata The tab-separated fields of the one-line .tax file are:
+Requires a .fa file in the same folder with the same prefix.
+You may add a .tax file to specify what the genome is.
+The tab-separated fields of the one-line .tax file are:
  1. taxid
  2. organism